karlstolley/stolley.dev/_posts/2021-11-02-confront-your-writing-hang-up.md

 fix—not before you write, but *as* you write.

 Take my hang-up with long and winding sentences.
 I’ve found a technique for countering it.
-And that’s to writing by authors who do exactly the *opposite* of whatever I’m trying to fix in my own writing.
+And that’s to read more writing by authors who do exactly the opposite of whatever I’m trying to fix in my own writing.
 Less David Foster Wallace, more Virginia Woolf.

 To get myself primed to write, I often read a few punchy, staccato sentences by someone like Hunter
 S. Thompson, something like this short passage from his classic “The Kentucky Derby is Decadent and